Ho Yay: Music

 - Hilariously enough, one commercial they did for McDonald's was them playing Spin the Bottle with Britney Spears.
 Lance spins the bottle and it lands on...Justin.

-- Occasionally, they'll even play it for laughs, with Chris making Ho Yay-laden statements to their interviewers just to screw with them.
+- Sometimes they'll even play it for laughs, with Chris and Joey often making Ho Yay-laden statements to their interviewers just to screw with them.

 - Lance has even fully admitted that he had crushes on his bandmates back in their early days and still opines about how amazing he thinks they are.